 “Back to the lameness of the website.
 You cannot set up any alerts on the FIA Card Services site.
 You cannot e-mail messages to them.
 You have to call and go through a BUNCH of prompts before you can ever speak to a live person – and then you get someone with a heavy accent.”

-That being said, the website is usually uncluttered and free of ads, which is a positive that’s worth pointing out.
+On the other hand, the website is usually uncluttered and free of ads, which is a positive that’s worth pointing out.

 Complaint #5: Alleged unauthorized credit card payments